syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/open-save.md

 * WCF Service
 * ASP.NET MVC Controller Action

-> * Refer the above open and save operation to shows the create a server using WebAPI configuration for Excel import and export.
+N> * Refer the above open and save operation to shows the create a server using WebAPI configuration for Excel import and export.
 In ASP.NET Core and ASP.NET MVC you can configure the server in controller.

 ## Server Dependencies